List of Steely Dan members: 1993–2026

 In 2018, Steely Dan performed on a summer tour of the United States with The Doobie Brothers as co-headliners.
 The band also played a nine-show residency at the Beacon Theatre in New York City that October. the band included Jim Beard (keys), Freddie Washington (bass), Jon Herrington (guitar), and Keith Carlock (drums).
 In February 2019, the band embarked on a tour of Great Britain with Steve Winwood, the included Ari Ambrose, Roger Rosenberg and Walt Weiskopf (saxophone), Carolyn Leonhart, Catherine Russell, Jamie Leonhart, La Tanya Hall and Nicki Richards (vocals), Connor Kennedy of The Nightflyers (guitar, vocals), Freddie Washington (bass), Jim Beard (keys), Jim Pugh (trombone), Jon Herrington (guitar, electric sitar) and Keith Carlock (drums).

 In July 2023, the Eagles announced Steely Dan would be the special guest of their The Long Farewell tour running from September to November 2023.

 On March 2, 2024, long-time touring keyboardist Jim Beard died.

+Steely Dan was retired in April, 2026.